terror26/ImageOfTheDayScraper/README.md

 # Image Of The Day Scraper

-A simple Python script that donwloads the image of the day from "www.bingwallpaper.com" everyday at 10:00 AM and sets it as the desktop background using BeautifulSoup and requests library.
-This can be done easily using below steps.
+A simple Python script that downloads the image of the day from 'www.bingwallpaper.com' everyday at 10:00 AM and sets it as the desktop background using BeautifulSoup and requests library.
+This can be done easily using following steps.

 ## Steps to run
 ```